riblidezso/compare_playground/README.md

 ###Notebook pulling test
 - Cells has to played before widget works!
+- The one without widgets (v2) works
+	- the output cell formatting is ugly!
+It should be just as wide as the input cell.
+I don!t know yet how to change it.

 ###Other tests
 - See the notebooks for more detailed explanation